Search Virgo Catalog or law library website

 Throughout his two decades as an academic administrator, O’Neil kept one foot in the classroom, teaching at least one course every semester.
 After stepping down as president, he continued to teach at the University of Virginia School of Law until retiring in 2007.
-He has shown a similar commitment to public service, taking on leadership roles for organizations including the Virginia Council for Open Government, the Council for America's First Freedom, the Commonwealth Fund, the James River Corporation, the American Association of University Professors, the Ford Foundation, and the National Association of State Universities and Land-Grant Colleges.
+Committed to public service, O'Neil took on leadership roles for organizations including the Virginia Council for Open Government, the Council for America's First Freedom, the Commonwealth Fund, the James River Corporation, the American Association of University Professors, the Ford Foundation, and the National Association of State Universities and Land-Grant Colleges.

 Free Speech in the College Community (Indiana University Press, 1997).

 The First Amendment and Civil Liability (Indiana University Press, 2001).

 Academic Freedom in the Wired World: Political Extremism, Corporate Power, and the University (Harvard University Press, 2008).